USDAForestService/gdalraster/README.md

 [RTools](https://cran.r-project.org/bin/windows/Rtools/) is needed to install from source on Windows.
 RTools since version 4.2 includes GDAL and all other dependent libraries that are needed to compile **gdalraster**.
-Note that CRAN releases periodic revisions to RTools that often include updates to the libraries as new versions become available.
-[Release 6608](https://cran.r-project.org/bin/windows/Rtools/rtools45/rtools.html) of RTools 4.5 contains GDAL 3.11.0, GEOS 3.13.1 and PROJ 9.6.0.
+Note that CRAN release periodic revisions to RTools that often include updates to the libraries as new versions become available.
+[Release
+6608](https://cran.r-project.org/bin/windows/Rtools/rtools45/rtools.html)
+of RTools 4.5 contains GDAL 3.11.0, GEOS 3.13.1 and PROJ 9.6.0.